openxrlab/xrmocap/configs/mvpose_tracking/README.md

 We evaluate MVPose (Temporal tracking and filtering) on 3 popular benchmarks, report the Percentage of Correct Parts (PCP) on Shelf/Campus/CMU-Panoptic datasets.

 You can find the recommended configs in `configs/mvpose_tracking/*/eval_keypoints3d.py`, where `interval` is the global matching interval, that is, the maximum number of frames for Kalman filtering.
-If the interval is set too large, the accuracy of the estimation will be degraded, so we recommen within 50 frames. `__bbox_thr__` is the threshold of bbox2d, you can set a high threshold to ignore incorrect 2D perception data, and we recommen setting it to 0.9. `best_distance` is the threshold at which the current-frame keypoints2d successfully matches the last-frame keypoints2d, for the different dataset, it needs to be adjusted. `n_cam_min` is the amount of keypoints2d required for triangulation, which defaults to 2.
+If the interval is set too large, the accuracy of the estimation will be degraded, so we recommen within 50 frames. `__bbox_thr__` is the threshold of bbox2d, you can set a high threshold to ignore incorrect 2D perception data, and we recommen setting it to 0.9. `best_distance` is the threshold at which the current-frame keypoints2d successfully matches the last-frame keypoints2d, for the different dataset, it needs to be adjusted. `n_cam_min` is the amount of views required for triangulation, which defaults to 2.

 ### Campus